 Actually, if we do deep thinking around this then we will realize that instead of creating a solution for the digital world or digitized economy we have actually paved the path for making data as unstructured or for that matter Semi/Quasi structured, and this heap/pile of unstructured data is growing day by day.

 Certain questions crop in our minds that what are various factors which are contributing to the unstructured data pile.
 Some of them are mentioned below:

-- Rapid growth of Internet leading to data explosion resulting in massive information generation.
+- The rapid growth of the Internet leading to data explosion resulting in massive information generation.

 - Data which is digitalized and given some structure to it.

-- Free availability and easy access to various tools which help in the digitization of data.
+- Free availability and easy access to various tools that help in the digitization of data.

 The other crucial angle for unstructured data is how do we manage it.